AdekunleAdeniran/systems-puzzle/README.md

 To get the result properly printed, I created a result.html where I could take the object being passed and print out the content of the object.

 With this, I was able properly display the results in better format.
 With this is place, I presumed to make the app a basic CRUD by adding Update and Delete functionality to it.
+This required the addition of an ```edit.html``` file to pass the form contents back to user to edit and save.